mikarinneoracle/oci-mesh-actions/README.md

 ## OCI Service Mesh microservices rebuild and redeploy example with GitHub Actions

-This repo is an extension to the <code><a href="https://github.com/mikarinneoracle/oci-service-mesh/blob/main/README.md">OCI Service Mesh demo / example</a></code> that shows how to rebuild and redeploy the meshed microservices (CI/CD) with GitHub actions.
-This is using the <b>same scripts</b> without any modifications/optimizations.
+This repo is an extension to the <code><a href="https://github.com/mikarinneoracle/oci-service-mesh/blob/main/README.md">OCI Service Mesh demo / example</a></code> and shows how to rebuild and redeploy the meshed microservices (CI/CD) with GitHub actions.
+This is using the <b>same scripts</b> as previously without any modifications/optimizations, just calling them from GitHub actions this time instead of using OCI Cloud Shell or OCI DevOps.

 <p>
 To run this example, first setup the OCI Service Mesh according to the steps in the repo above in <code>OCI Cloud Shell</code>.
 Then, you can setup and run this action by forking it.